-Over the past 25 years, unemployment in West Germany has been growing steadily from one business cycle to the next.
-Even though the three upswings which the economy went through since 1976 did create additional employment of considerable magnitude1, the reduction of unemployment which was effected during upswings never offset the respective expansion caused by the preceding downswing.
+Over the past 25 years, unemployment has been growing steadily from one business cycle to the next in West Germany.
+Even though the three upswings which the economy went through since 1976 did create additional employment of considerable magnitude, the reduction of unemployment which was effected during upswings never offset the respective expansion caused by the preceding downswing.
 As a consequence, residual unemployment has been growing.

 Contrary to the widespread perception of an increasing risk of unemployment, the incidence of unemployment (percentage of the workforce experiencing unemployment in a given year) has not increased much from the early eighties to the mid-nineties.
-The growth of annual unemployment volumes (average annual numbers or rates of unemployment) is primarily due to increasing proportions of the workforce who experience only unemployment and no employment during the respective year (Erlinghagen/Knuth 2001).
+The growth of annual unemployment volumes (average annual numbers or rates of unemployment) has primarily been due to increasing proportions of the workforce experiencing only unemployment and no employment during the respective year (Erlinghagen/Knuth 2001).
 This concentration of unemployment can also be expressed as a distribution of unemployment volume over percentiles of unemployment spell duration: In 1996, the 10 per cent of unemployment spells with the highest duration accounted for almost half (46.7 per cent) of the unemployment volume (Karr 1999).

-This paper will present an attempt to analyse one substantial cause of the concentration of unemployment on relatively small groups: The use (or "misuse") of unemployment as a means of and a gateway towards early retirement.
-Powerful interests of employers and workers are associated with the established patterns of early retirement, and there is still a widespread belief that it would help to create vacancies for young people.
-Until recently, the problem was rarely publicly discussed in Germany, and it is still largely missing in the debates on possible cures for unemployment.
+The purpose of this paper is to analyse one substantial cause of the concentration of unemployment on relatively small groups: The use (or "misuse") of unemployment as a bridge between employment and an early pension.
+Powerful interests of employers and workers are vested in these established patterns of early retirement, and, until very recently, it was still widely believed that it would help to create vacancies for young people.
+Until recently, the problem was rarely publicly discussed in Germany, and policies towards employment at the end of careers are still very ambivalent.
 The sizeable literature on "early retirement" which originated during the eighties and early nineties (e.g. Friedmann et al. 1980, Kohli/Wolf 1987, Kohli et al. 1991, Naegele 1983 and 1992, Rosenow/Naschold 1994) concentrated on separation strategies of establishments and on early pensions.
 It did not link early retirement via unemployment to the debate on labour market policy reforms.
-More recently, the discovery of the low-skilled long-term unemployed as crown witnesses for strategies of deregulation and increased wage dispersion and as target groups for low-wage subsidy or low-wage supplement programmes since the mid-nineties (Scharpf 1993, Falk/Klös 1997, Streeck/Heinze
+By contrast, the discovery of a recent survey that 15 per cent of the German unemployed are not orientated towards reemployment but towards a pension (cf. Brixy et al. 2002).came as a surprise to many.